An LLC (Limited Liability Company) is a hybrid business entity that combines the best characteristics of a corporation and sole proprietorship.

 The annual fee associated with LLCs is required to keep compliance with the state.
 Annual fees are required once a year or once every other year, depending on the state.

 Assigning a registered agent is a requirement for all LLCs regardless of the state.
-You can assign yourself, another member, lawyer, or another entity to be the registered agent.
+You can assign yourself, another member, a lawyer, or another entity to be the registered agent.
 You can also outsource this duty to an experienced agency, which costs an annual fee of $100 to $300.

 The main filing fee you pay from the beginning of formation typically includes your Articles of Organization.
 This legally establishes your business with the Secretary of State.

-All states require that you choose a unique name for your business – one that is not associated or similar to any other business in the state.
+All states require that you choose a unique name for your business – one that is not associated with or similar to any other business in the state.
 Additionally, you must have “LLC” or “Limited Liability Company” attached to the end of the name.
 Some states require a name reservation, however, to ensure you get the name you want, it’s best to secure it by paying a $10 to $50 reservation fee.

 A fictitious business name, or DBA (doing business as), is used when you don’t want to operate your business as the same name listed on your Articles of Organization.
 If you wish to do this, a filing fee between $10 and $200 is required.